ayecue/greybel/README.md

-# Greybel 0.1.1.0
+# Greybel 0.2.0.0

-Grey Script preprocessor.
-Which adds new features to Grey Script.
+GreyScript preprocessor ([GreyHack](https://store.steampowered.com/app/605230/Grey_Hack/).
+Which adds new features to GreyScript.

 For examples lookup [this repository](https://github.com/ayecue/greyscript-library).

-**Note:** Currently this only implements importing files.
-Other features are not implemented yet.
-Since this is rather a POC.

 Features:
 - import files, used to load other files into script
 - building creates temporary file for better debugging
 - wraps imported files in function block to prevent variable shadowing
+- include which unlike import just copy paste its content
+- envar which puts values from an env file into the script

 # Install